BCL6

 Bcl-6 (B-cell lymphoma 6) is a protein that in humans is encoded by the BCL6 gene.
 BCL6 is a master transcription factor for regulation of T follicular helper cells (TFH cells) proliferation.
 BCL6 has three evolutionary conserved structural domains.
 The interaction of these domains with corepressors allows for germinal center development and leads to B cell proliferation.

-The deletion of BCL6 is known to lead to failure to germinal center formation in the follicles of the lymph nodes, preventing B cells from undergoing somatic hypermutation.
+The deletion of BCL6 is known to lead to failure of germinal center formation in the follicles of the lymph nodes, preventing B cells from undergoing somatic hypermutation.
 Mutations in BCL6 can lead to B cell lymphomas because it promotes unchecked B cell growth.
 Clinically, BCL6 can be used to diagnose B cell lymphomas and is shown to be upregulated in a number of cancers.

 Other BCL genes, including BCL2, BCL3, BCL5, BCL7A, BCL9, and BCL10, also have clinical significance in lymphoma.

-Normal Physiological Function
+Normal physiological function

 Structure

 The protein encoded by the BCL6 gene is a zinc finger transcription factor that has three evolutionarily conserved domains.
-BCL6 contains a (1) N-terminal BTB/POZ domain (Broad-complex, Tramtrack and Brick-a-brac/Pox virus and Zin finger family domain), (2) a central RN2 region, and (3) another zinc finger at the C-terminal end.
+BCL6 contains a (1) N-terminal BTB/POZ domain (Broad-complex, Tramtrack and Brick-a-brac/Pox virus and Zinc finger family domain), (2) a central RN2 region, and (3) another zinc finger at the C-terminal end.
 This structure is vital to BCL6’s function – an exon 7 skipping splice variant encodes a shorter form of the protein which lacks the first two zinc fingers of the DNA binding domain, for example.